nathanwbryant/TransferMarkt/README.md

 # Data Analysis Project: Understanding Player Valuations on Game Outcomes

 ## **Overview**
 This project analyses football games by combining data from player market valuations (from transfermarkt.co.uk) and betting odds.
-By merging and transforming various datasets, we aim to uncover insights into the relationship between team valuations and outcomes.
+The aim is to uncover insights into the relationship between team valuations and outcomes.
 This analysis focuses on games from major leagues, including the Premier League (GB1), Bundesliga (L1), and La Liga (ES1).

 ---
 ## **Sources**